OCA Technical Specification

 Table 2.
 An example of how the values in an array of key-value pairs provided by an Entry Code Overlay subsequently define a set of pre-defined entry keys in a nested series of key-value pairs.
 The specified values are often standardised categorisation codes, valuable data inputs for statistical analysis, machine learning (ML), and artificial intelligence (AI) algorithms.

-attributes (see Common attributes), the Entry Code Overlay MUST include the following attribute:
+In addition to the Mandatory attributes, the Entry Code Overlay MUST include the following attribute:

 attribute_entry_codes